Updating and Managing the Datasets Used by EJAM

 EJAM relies on datasets mostly stored in the package itself or in a separate, data-related repository:

-Datasets stored within the EJAM package (.rda files): Documentation and access to package data files
+Datasets stored within the EJAM package (

-Datasets used by EJAM but stored separately (large .arrow files): Documentation and access to the large data files
+.arrowfiles): Documentation and access to the large data files as GitHub release assets

 As explained in the documentation for the piggyback R package: